 How much can you potentially make owning a gift basket business?

-Potential profits from gift basket businesses vary widely and can depend on the business’ specialty, profit margins, years in existence, and location.
+Potential profits from a gift basket businesses vary widely and can vary from factors such as whether the owner works full-time or part-time, the business’ specialty, profit margins, and location.
 Gift Basket Business World reports that gift basket businesses earn an average profit of $65,700 before taxes.

 Things to consider before starting a gift basket business